FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Experiments

 In model-based adaptive attacks, the model reuser can fine-tune the model, attempting to remove the original fingerprint inside it.
 Based on the knowledge of the model reuser with the fingerprint of the model developer, we consider two different model-based adaptive attacks.

-\begin{itemize} \item \emph{Overwriting Attack:} In overwriting attacks, we assume that the model reuser has no knowledge of the testing samples $\mathcal{X}_T$ and the target fingerprint $\bm{F}$ utilized by the model developer.
-Thereby, the model reuser can independently generate the testing samples $\hat{\mathcal{X}}_T$ and the target fingerprint $\hat{\bm{F}}$, and then fine-tunes the model to make the outputs of $\hat{\mathcal{X}}_T$ close to the target fingerprint $\hat{\bm{F}}$.
+\begin{itemize}[leftmargin=*] \item \emph{Overwriting Attack:} In overwriting attacks, we assume that the model reuser has no knowledge of the testing samples $\mathcal{X}_T$ and the target fingerprint $\bm{F}$ utilized by the model developer.
+Thereby, the model reuser may independently generate their own $\hat{\mathcal{X}}_T$ and $\hat{\bm{F}}$, and then fine-tunes the model to make the outputs of $\hat{\mathcal{X}}_T$ close to the target fingerprint $\hat{\bm{F}}$.
 The loss function can be defined as follows.

-\item \emph{Unlearning Attack:} In unlearning attacks, we assume that the model reuser knows the target fingerprint of the model developer, since it may be registered in a third-party institution and publically accessible.
+\item \emph{Unlearning Attack:} In unlearning attacks, we assume that the model reuser knows the target fingerprint of the model developer, since it may be registered in a third-party institution and publicly accessible.
 However, the model reuser still has no knowledge of the testing samples.
 As such, the model reuser can construct some independent testing samples to unlearn the target fingerprint $\bm{F}$ from the model.
 The loss function can be defined as follows.

 \end{itemize}